jwcn97/Google-Photoslide-Challenge/README.md

 # Google-Photoslide-Challenge

+> Given a list of photos and the tags associated with each photo, arrange the photos into a slideshow that is as interesting as possible

 1. Data is stored in a dictionary (key: tag-count of slide, value: ID of slide) for fast retrieval
 2. Take two slides with high score/tag count as head and tail of the slideshow
 3. Carry out the following while the slideshow is not completed: